Where to Discuss?

 KDE shown well the distribution of the frequency.
 This complex task can be done easily with kde_plot from StatsPlots.

+First, we must prep our data.
+Yes, again.
+The data must be melted.
 We need to melt the DataFrame to long format.
+Think fondue, but for DataFrames.

 using CSV, DataFrames, StatsPlots